mbevand/silentarmy/README.md

 8. Install system-wide by running as root (accept all the default options):
   `$ sudo ./AMD-APP-SDK-v3.0.130.136-GA-linux64.sh`

-9. Install compiler dependencies which you will need to compile SILENTARMY:
+9. Install compiler dependencies in order to compile SILENTARMY:
   `$ sudo apt-get install build-essential`

-## Ubuntu 14.04
+## Ubuntu 14.04 / fglrx

 1. Install the official Ubuntu package:
    `$ sudo apt-get install fglrx`
    (as of 30 Oct 2016, the latest version is 2:15.201-0ubuntu0.14.04.1)

 2. Follow steps 5-9 above.

+## Ubuntu 16.04 / Nvidia

+1. Install the OpenCL development files and the latest driver:
+   `$ sudo apt-get install nvidia-opencl-dev nvidia-361`

+2. Install compiler dependencies in order to compile SILENTARMY:
+  `$ sudo apt-get install build-essential`

 ## Arch Linux